Kansas man injured after fatal head-on crash - NewsBreak

 Guardians top Royals in 10 to snap skid, regain Central lead

-KANSAS CITY, Mo. — Óscar González hit a two-run double in the 10th inning and the Cleveland Guardians snapped a five-game losing streak, beating the Kansas City Royals 6-5 on Monday night to regain sole possession of the AL Central lead.
-Cleveland moved a game ahead of...
+KANSAS CITY, Mo.
+(AP) — Óscar González hit a two-run double in the 10th inning and the Cleveland Guardians snapped a five-game losing streak, beating the Kansas City Royals 6-5 on Monday night to regain sole possession of the AL Central lead.
+Cleveland moved a game ahead...

 Followers